Xarelto Petition Filed Requesting Consolidation in Illinois

 The U.S. JPML is expected to hear oral arguments on the motion to establish a Xarelto MDL at an upcoming hearing session scheduled for either December 4, 2014 in Charleston, South Carolina, or January 29, 2015 in Miami, Florida.

 Update: JPML PANEL HEARING set for 12/4/2014 in Charleston, South Carolina.
 Notices of Presentation or Waiver of Oral Argument due on or before 11/17/2014.

-If you or a loved were prescribed Xarelto and suffered an internal bleed or intracranial hemorrhage, please contact The Michael Brady Lynch Firm for a free, no-obligation case evaluation.
+If a doctor prescribed Xarelto to you or a loved and suffered an internal bleed or intracranial hemorrhage, please contact The Michael Brady Lynch Firm.
+We offer a free, no-obligation case evaluation.